 When to use it: IPSec/IKEv2 stability guarantees that you won’t lose your VPN connection when switching from Wi-Fi to mobile data, so it could be a good choice when you’re on the move.
 It also quickly bypasses firewalls and can offer high speeds on streaming platforms.

-Wireguard is the newest and fastest tunnelling protocol the entire VPN industry is talking about.
+WireGuard is the newest and fastest tunneling protocol the entire VPN industry is talking about.
 It uses state-of-the-art cryptography that outshines the current leaders – OpenVPN and IPSec/IKEv2.
-However, it’s still considered experimental, so VPN providers need to look for new solutions (like NordLynx by NordVPN) to overcome Wireguard’s vulnerabilities.
+However, it’s still considered experimental, so VPN providers need to look for new solutions (like NordLynx by NordVPN) to overcome WireGuard’s vulnerabilities.

 Secure Socket Tunneling Protocol (SSTP) is a fairly secure and capable VPN protocol created by Microsoft.
 It has its upsides and downsides, meaning that each user has to decide for themselves whether this protocol is worth using it.
 Despite being a primarily Microsoft product, SSTP is available on other systems besides Windows.

-When to use it: SSTP is good for bypassing geo-restrictions and enhancing privacy while browsing the internet.
+When to use it: SSTP is good for enhancing privacy while browsing the internet.

 When to use it: You can use L2TP to securely shop online and perform banking operations.
 It is also beneficial when you want to connect several company branches into one network.

-When to use it: We recommend using PPTP only for streaming or accessing geo-blocked content.
+When to use it: We recommend using PPTP only for streaming.
 For anything else, you should use more advanced VPN protocols.

 |VPN protocol||Speed||Encryption||Streaming||Stability||P2P||Available in NordVPN app|